 If you were hurt on the job or suffered an illness because of your work exposure over time, workers’ compensation provides a system of benefits to help you get back on track.

 An on-the-job injury claim can become very complicated very quickly if certain things don’t happen right after the injury is discovered.
 If a workers’ compensation lawyer is brought in early, he or she can help you avoid common mistakes that could hurt your case.

 Work-related injuries can often lead to additional claims outside the workers’ compensation system, which may allow an injured worker to collect a larger settlement.
 You need an attorney who knows what questions to ask and how to investigate your work-related injury to determine if there are additional claims that may help maximize your recovery.

-The Oxford workers’ compensation lawyers at Roberts Wilson, P.A. have substantial experience in these complex matters.
-Contact our office today online or at (662) 533-9111 for a free initial consultation.
-We serve injured workers throughout the state, including Oxford, Holly Springs, Batesville, Pontotoc, and all of North Mississippi.
+The Mississippi workers’ compensation lawyers at Roberts Wilson, P.A. in Oxford have substantial experience in these complex matters.
+Contact our office today online or at (662) 533-9111 for a FREE initial consultation.
+We serve injured workers throughout the state, including Holly Springs, Batesville, Pontotoc, and all of North Mississippi.

 What Is Workers’ Compensation?